skadistats/smoke/README.md

 # smoke

-Relatively fast, complete Dota 2 "demo" (aka "replay") parser written in cython.
+Fast, complete Dota 2 "demo" (aka "replay") parser written in cython.
 Cython is a Python-like language which is processed into C and then compiled for execution speed.

+You can interact with the smoke library like a normal python library*.

+\* The installation process might be a bit more involved.

+# Speed

-On a fast CPU, smoke parses replays at **least** 117x game time.
-So if a game lasted 57 minutes, expect a full replay parse to take 29 seconds or less.
+On a fast CPU, smoke parses pro game replays with spectators and commentators at ~117x game time.
+A _full_ parse on a 57 minute-long TI game replay takes ~29 seconds.

+For a normal "pub" game of 47 minutes, a _full_ parse takes ~16 seconds, or around ~176x game time.

+You can always omit data you don't need for faster parses.
+Voice data is a good place to start (see below).
+The numbers above are upper bounds.

-If speed is of paramount concern for your use case, or if you prefer Java, check out [clarity](https://github.com/skadistats/clarity).
-It is comically fast--cython can't compete.
+Smoke is heavily optimized, but if speed is of utmost concern for you, or if you prefer Java, check out [clarity](https://github.com/skadistats/clarity).
+It is 2-5x faster than smoke.

 # Halp!